 Hostile actors and criminals may act anonymously online in an attempt to connect with people who have access to valuable or sensitive information.
 CPNI have released Think Before You Link which provides advice on the security risks of putting too much information about your employment on social media.

-The risk to pedestrians from Vehicle As a Weapon (VAW) attack remains a real possibility during the COVID-19 pandemic.
-Social distancing measures will require businesses to manage customers flows and numbers going into premises.
-In order to minimise the risk to queues of people, organisations can take practical steps to reduce the risk.
-CPNI has published guidance on countering this attack methodology in the Hostile Vehicle Mitigation pages.
+The risk to people from Vehicle As a Weapon (VAW) attack remains a real possibility during the COVID-19 pandemic.
+Social distancing measures will require authorities and businesses to guide customers in and around commercial premises and publicly accessible locations e.g. high streets.
+In order to minimise the risks to people, organisations and authorities can take practical steps to reduce the risk.
+CPNI has published guidance on protective security considerations for high street hospitality and guidance on protecting queues to counter attack this methodology.
+Additional guidance is on the Hostile Vehicle Mitigation page.

 Other guidance which will help you secure your people can be found here:

 Physical Security and Guarding

 The physical security and security operations at sites will likely have to adjust to accommodate a different balance between health considerations vs security measures (some measures may be perceived to increase the spread of the disease), social distancing, non-availability of security personnel, changes in threats, vulnerabilities and risks to an organisation etc. CPNI has developed the following guidance to help organisations work through some of these issues: